-It’s very simple to install WordPress plugins on a WordPress website, it’s just like installing apps on your mobile phone that means plugins are apps for your WordPress website.
+It’s very simple to install WordPress plugins on a WordPress website, it’s just like installing apps on your mobile phone which means plugins are apps for your WordPress website.

 In simple words, installing plugins on your WordPress website helps you to expand your website experience with a variety of features in the plugins.
 There are more than thousands of WordPress plugins available in the WordPress plugins repository including free and paid versions.